nav2103/tictactoe-game/README.md

 # 🎮 Tic Tac Toe with React

-A fun and interactive Tic Tac Toe game built with React!
+A fun and interactive 2 Player Tic Tac Toe game built with React!

 ## 🚀 Features